onap/integration/docs/docs_5g_pnf_pnp.rst

 Description
 ~~~~~~~~~~~

-The PNF PnP flow is a method, which allows to register within ONAP/AAI a PNF resource instance.
-This PNF resource instance is correlated with an existing service instance.
-PNF Plug and Play is used to register a PNF when it comes on-line.
+The PNF Plug and Play is a procedure that is executed between a PNF and ONAP.
+In the process of PNF registration, ONAP establishes a PNF resource instance for the PNF with a corresponding A&AI entry.
+The PNF registration uses a VES exchange with the PNF Registration handler within ONAP to complete the registration.
+Allowing the PNF resource instance to be associated with an existing service instance.
 This use case is intended to be applicable to a variety of PNFs such as routers and 5G base stations.
-The steps and descriptions have been drafted to be as general as possible and to be applicable
-to a relatively wide variety of PNFs.
-However, the use case was originally developed with a consideration
-for 5G PNF Distributed Units (DU).
+The steps and descriptions have been drafted to be as general as possible and to be applicable to a relatively wide variety of PNFs.
+However, the use case was originally developed with a consideration for 5G PNF Distributed Units (DU).

 **Useful Links**